-2 At term; cervix not dilated.-If the patient is nearer term and dilatation of the cervix has not begun, if you rupture the membranes the large hard head will be an inefficient dilator, and the first stage of labour will be long.
-Dilate the cervix with Hegar's dilators, or the finger, till it will admit a finger.
+2. At term; cervix not dilated.-If the patient is nearer term and dilatation of the cervix has not begun, if you rupture the membranes the large hard head will be an inefficient dilator, and the first stage of labour will be long.
+Dilate the cervix with Hegar's dilators, or the finger, till it will admit two fingers.
 Then rupture the membranes.
 This will diminish the uterine contents, and allow the uterus to contract better.
-This done, put in Champetier de Ribes's bag, or Barnes's, if you have not the more recent and better instrument.
+This done, put in Champetier de Ribes's bag.
 This will supply the place of the bag of waters as a dilator, will take up less room, and by its pressure on the lower uterine segment will excite reflex uterine contraction.
 You thus get the advantages of rupture of membranes without the disadvantages.
 Put a strong binder over the uterus and fasten it as tightly as possible.
-Tell the nurse to tighten it if it gets loose. help to force the dilating bag into the cervix and may possibly press directly upon the part of the uterine wall in which run the bleeding vessels.
-When the dilatation is complete, stimulate the uterus to contract if necessary, and if uterine action be not strong enough to expel the child quickly, use forceps, pull on . the breech, or bring down a foot, as the position of the child indicates.
+Tell the nurse to tighten it if it gets loose.
+This will help to force the dilating bag into the cervix and may possibly press directly upon the part of the uterine wall in which run the bleeding vessels.
+When the dilatation is complete, stimulate the uterus to contract if necessary, and if uterine action be not strong enough to expel the child quickly, use forceps, pull on the breech, or bring down a foot, as the position of the child indicates.

 3. First stage in progress.-The os may be dilated enough to admit two fingers.
 If so, perform bipolar version and bring down a foot.
-The half-breech will be a good dilator, and the letting off of the waters and bringing down of the leg will favour uterine contraction.
+The halfbreech will be a good dilator, and the letting off of the waters and bringing down of the leg will favour uterine contraction.

 4. Cervix dilated.-The os uteri may be dilated to four-fifths of its full size.
 Rupture the membranes and apply forceps; or bring down a leg, according to the position of the child.